 Be original when showcasing your merits but don’t go overboard

 Fortunately, there is more than just one way of presenting your job application.
-Human resource professionals have no shortage of over-the-top stories relating to job applicants: from YouTuber-style videos, resumes delivered with balloons, a resume photo taken while backpacking in Thailand… Original approaches showcase your skills and merits, and this creativity and versatility may help you be remembered over other candidates, but not necessarily for all the right reasons.
+Human resource professionals have no shortage of over-the-top stories relating to job applicants: from YouTuber-style videos, resumes delivered with balloons, a resume photo taken while backpacking in Thailand … Original approaches showcase your skills and merits, and this creativity and versatility may help you be remembered over other candidates, but not necessarily for the right reasons.

-According to Julia Laso Rubido, a headhunter at Robert Walters, “we recruiters and head-hunters often need applications with a clear and visual format that allow us to quickly assess whether the candidate is the right fit for the post we have.
+According to Julia Laso Rubido, a headhunter at Robert Walters, “we recruiters and head-hunters often need applications with a clear visual format that allow us to quickly assess whether the candidate is the right fit for the post we have.
 The difference mainly lies in the type of background and years of experience.
 Regarding format, applications that have a striking and bold design are often appreciated for graphic design and digital content roles, given that they can provide a valuable sample of a person’s potential.
 On the other hand, for more technical roles, such as an engineer or financial controller, the pure written content is more appropriate.
 Regarding experience, as a role gets more senior, a simple application works better: one that refers to a person’s technical background and highlights their latest experiences,” Laso Rubido says.

 On the other hand, as the expert says, “fully personalizing an application to a job offer is always viewed positively.
 For example, informing yourself about the company and its culture to show that you could fit well as an employee on an organizational level.”

-Hand delivering a resume: a pleasant surprise or slightly annoying?
+Hand delivering a resume: A pleasant surprise or slightly annoying?

 Generally speaking, people don’t tend to walk into a restaurant kitchen to congratulate or critique a chef and their team for a meal.
-The same tends to be true with job applications: although it was common practice in the past, hand-delivering a resume in person has today become rather uncommon for most job profiles.
+The same tends to be true with job applications.
+Although it was common practice in the past, hand-delivering a resume in person has today become rather uncommon for most job profiles.

 However, some people still hedge their bets at a company’s reception, running the risk that their application ends up in the trash.
 According to the expert, “this is a practice that is seen less and less due to selection processes becoming increasingly digitized and having to apply for a position on the company’s website due to data protection laws.
 On the other hand, it also depends on the type of company and position in question.
 For example, this may be a good idea for street-level small businesses, but for large corporations, this isn’t the best idea, especially considering you risk your application being left at a reception desk with little hopes of it ever reaching the HR department.”

-Julia Laso Rubido offers a more personalized and casual alternative to make a good impression on the recruiter: “I recommend proactively sending your resume on LinkedIn to the company’s recruiters given that it’s a highly personalized way of reaching a recruiter and one that normally grabs their interest so, at the very least, they have a quick glance at your profile.”
+Laso Rubido offers a more personalized and casual alternative to make a good impression on the recruiter: “I recommend proactively sending your resume on LinkedIn to the company’s recruiters given that it’s a highly personalized way of reaching a recruiter and one that normally grabs their interest so, at the very least, they have a quick glance at your profile.”

 Nurture your application without spamming HR